-Program providing undergraduate and graduate students with part-time employment during the school year.
-The federal government pays a portion of the student's salary, making it cheaper for departments and businesses to hire the student.
+Program providing students with part-time employment during the school year.
+The federal government pays a portion of the student's salary, making it cost-effective for departments and businesses to hire the student.
 For this reason, work-study students often find it easier to get a part-time job.
 Eligibility for FWS is based on need.
 Money earned from a FWS job is not counted as income for the subsequent year's need analysis process.

 Financial aid package

 Federal and non-federal aid such as grants, loans, college work study, and outside resources are combined in a "package" or a written notice of eligibility to help meet the student's need.

 The difference between the cost of attendance and the estimated family contribution (EFC).

 Rate of interest that remains constant over the life of the loan.

 An arrangement whereby the lender may permit the temporary cessation of payments (principal and/or interest), or allow an extension of time for making payments, or accepting smaller payments than were previously scheduled.
 During forbearance interest will accrue and it must be paid or it will be added to the loan principal, increasing the total amount of loan borrowed and the amount of interest a student will pay.